-10.5 Bootstrapping Oracle Internet Directory from Oracle Human Resources
+10.5 Bootstrapping the Oracle Back-end Directory from Oracle Human Resources

 There are two ways to bootstrap Oracle Internet Directory from Oracle Human Resources:

 - Use the Oracle Human Resources connector.
 In the integration profile, set the orclodipLastSuccessfulExecutionTime attribute to a time before Oracle Human Resources was installed. - Use external tools to migrate data from Oracle Human Resources into Oracle Internet Directory.